How to make Trinidad Kurma

 Syrup

-Combine sugar, ginger and 115g water in a large pot stir using a wooden spoon and boil until thick (until threads begin to form as the spoon is lifted).
+Combine the sugar, ginger and 115g of water in a large pot.
+Stir using a wooden spoon and boil until thick (until threads begin to form as the spoon is lifted).

 Sugar being melted in a pot on top of a stove

-Pour syrup over kurma turning continuously until coated and syrup crystallizes.
+Pour the syrup over the kurma, turning continuously until coated and the syrup crystallizes.

 Overview of kurma on a plate